 Explore the National Museum of Malaysia

 After we have finished looking at the museum, we follow the signage to the Planetarium Negara.
-There is an awesome footbridge that connects the two sites which crosses a main road.
+There is an awesome footbridge that connects the two sites which crosses the main road.

 Time: 1 – 2 hours.